Teamweek/ampersand-bubble-prop/README.md

 var state = new ParentState();

-// You can now listen to those events: state.on('change:childProp.prop', function () {});
+// You can now listen to these events: state.on('change:childProp.prop', function () {});
 state.on('change:sessionProp.prop', function () {});
 state.on('change:derivedProp.prop', function () {});